ftomassetti/civs/README.md

 # civs

-A simulator of civilizations evolution written in Clojure
+A simulator of civilizations evolution written in Clojure.
+By simulating migrations, language development, evolution of tribes, chiefdoms and nations, creation and destruction of settlements it builds a realistic world with a complete history.
+That history can be observed for fun or be used as base for future games.

 ## Status